XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 #### SSD Storage

-SSD Storage should support several thousand both read and write IOPS.
+SSD Storage should support several thousand of both read and write IOPS.
 The maximum reads and writes per second that Ripple engineers have observed are over 10,000 reads per second (in heavily-used public server clusters), and over 7,000 writes per second (in dedicated performance testing).

 #### CPU Utilization and Virtualization
-Ripple performance engineering finds that bare metal servers achieve maximum throughput.
+Ripple performance engineering has determined that bare metal servers achieve maximum throughput.
 However, it is likely that hypervisors cause minimal degradation in performance.

 #### Network

-Any enterprise or carrier-class data center should have plenty of network bandwidth to support running `rippled` servers.
+Any enterprise or carrier-class data center should have substantial network bandwidth to support running `rippled` servers.
 The minimum requirements are roughly 2Mbps transmit and 2Mbps receive for current transaction volumes.
 However, these can burst up to 100MBps transmissions when serving up historical ledger and transaction reports.
 When a `rippled` server initially starts up, it can burst to well over 20Mbps receive.

 #### Storage